zuhair-mzk/ctf-portfolio/aes-playground/writeup.md

 ## 🧨 Exploit Summary

-We XOR `secret1.ppm` and `secret2.ppm` using `crack.py`, generating a new image `output.ppm` that visually reveals the flag "rijndael" due to differences between the original plaintexts.
+We XOR `secret1.ppm` and `secret2.ppm` using `crack.py`, generating a new image `output.ppm` that visually reveals the flag due to differences between the original plaintexts.

 This attack works **without knowing the key** or decrypting either image individually.